Contribution Courts

 What are Contribution Courts?

-Contribution Courts are a participatory and interactive approach to understanding the degree to which a programme contributed to an observed success.
-This allows us to move away from traditional, more linear and less engaging, methods.
+Contribution Courts are a participatory and interactive approach to understanding the degree to which a programme contributed to an evidenced result or change.
+This allows us to move away from traditional, more isolated and less engaging, methods.

-Contribution Courts are an attempt at exploring how other professions approach evidence and validation.
-At these ‘courts’, programme teams (in this case a member of the delivery team, a team leader, or similar) will present a Story of Change or result to a ‘jury’, making their case for how the programme contributed to a particular result, supported by evidence.[1]
-A monitoring and evaluation (M&E) adviser acts as a ‘prosecutor’, gently questioning contribution and challenging the programme team to further support their claim.[2]
+At these ‘courts’, programme teams (in this case a member of the delivery team, a team leader, or similar) will present a Story of Change, case study, or result to a ‘jury’, making their case for how the programme contributed to a particular result, supported by evidence.[1]
+A monitoring and evaluation (M&E) adviser could act as a ‘prosecutor’, gently questioning contribution and challenging the programme team to further support their claim.[2]
 The ‘jury’ observe, and give verdict on the degree of contribution they have been persuaded.

 [1] For example: let’s say you are delivering a programme funded by the FCDO in the climate resilience space.
 The ‘jury’ could be comprised of the FCDO SRO, a programme representative or two, and a critical friend/Troll facilitator who is familiar with the programme.

-[2] For example: if you have staff from your organisation working on MEL for the programme, the ‘prosecutor’ could be the Head of MEL due to having distance from the programme, or other members of the MEL team who are not associated.
-This permits for better cross-examination as they are separate to the programme, whilst avoiding the need to train someone in the approach.
+[2] For example: if you have staff from your organisation working on MEL for the programme, the ‘prosecutor’ could be someone from the broader MEL team due to having distance from the programme, or other members of the MEL team who are not associated.
+This permits for better cross-examination as they are separate to the programme and are better placed to ask objective questions.
+It is also fine if it is a MEL member from the programme team, as they have the benefit of knowing the evidence intimately.
+It ultimately comes down to what is important to you.

-While it may feel like a gimmick, this approach has several takeaways:
+While it may feel like a gimmick, this approach has several benefits that I think are really powerful.

-- Results are determined together, reducing the feeling of evaluation happening at, not with, your team, and acting as a collective learning exercise for both successful and unsuccessful cases (i.e. we all understand and agree why something went well or badly);
+Conclusions are determined together, reducing the feeling of evaluation happening at, not with, your team, and acting as a collective learning exercise for both successful and unsuccessful cases (i.e. we all understand and agree why something went well or badly).

-- It permits vertical learning and speaking truth to power, as the client or SRO can be included in the process in the jury: you get the opportunity for them to really understand the nuances of your stories.
+It permits vertical learning and speaking truth to power, as the client or SRO can be included in the process in the jury: you get the opportunity for them to really understand the nuances of your stories, and be part of the process that determines success or failure.

 How do I do this?

 As stated, Contribution Courts are relatively straightforward.
 Simple identify a case study or story of change that requires a contribution assessment, and set up the ‘court’ according to the team structure.
-Find a results owner to present the qualitative narrative and identify their evidence, then source an unbiased member of your MEL team.
+Find a results owner (it really needs to be someone close to the result and who saw it unfold) to present the narrative and identify their evidence, then source a ‘prosecutor’, such as an appropriate member of your MEL team.
 Finally, assemble your jury and select a date to engage in the process.
 Ensure someone is present to write up what occurs and formally record the collective contribution decision for your results framework, learning plans, or any other methods you’re using.

 The event can be more or less formal depending on the characters involved and your relationships.
-Personally, with programme teams I know well, I keep it more informal.
-We still have a scribe and the process is adhered to, but folk wear comfortable clothes and I have snacks set out to keep energy levels up.
-Just because it’s called a court doesn’t mean it needs to instil the same level of fear.
+Personally, with programme teams I know well, I always keep these things more informal.
+Ensure to have a scribe and the process is adhered to, but encourage folk to wear comfortable clothes and have snacks set out to keep energy levels up.
+Just because it’s called a court doesn’t mean it needs to instill the same level of fear.
 Having a result poked and prodded is intimidating enough, so ensuring a gentle tone is set is crucial to success and ensuring everyone feels comfortable.